 In addition to everything above, there are a few changes coming to the Disney World resort as a whole.
 Here’s the information on those changes.

 - First, Disney Skyliner, a gondola system, is now a part of the transportation lineup at Disney World.
 Use it to get to Epcot, Hollywood Studios, Pop Century Resort, Art of Animation Resort, Caribbean Beach Resort, and Riviera Resort.

 - You can also now get an in-park photo session from Photopass photographers.
 Capture the Moment will cost $50 for a 20 minute session and $100 for a 40 minute session.

-- Lastly, Disney Genie, a digital assistant, will help you plan your future trips with customized itineraries, dining and fastpasses.
-It will begin late 2020.
+- Disney Genie, a digital assistant, will help you plan your trips with customized itineraries, dining and other things.

 - Sadly, Disney is no longer giving out complimentary MagicBands to onsite guests.
 You can still buy and use them however.
 Disney is currently testing a new system that will allow you to use your smartphone like a MagicBand, accessing your park tickets and other elements.

 - And finally, Genie+ and Lighting Lane have now replaced the Fastpass+ system.
 Both of these are paid services and will allow you to skip the lines at select rides during your trip.